alexeygrigorev/data-science-interviews/theory.md

 **How we can incorporate implicit feedback (clicks, etc) into our recommender systems? ‍⭐️**

-In comparison to explicit feedback, implicit feedback datasets lacks negative examples.
+In comparison to explicit feedback, implicit feedback datasets lack negative examples.
 For example, explicit feedback can be a positive or a negative rating, but implicit feedback may be the number of purchases or clicks.
 One popular approach to solve this problem is named weighted alternating least squares (wALS) [Hu, Y., Koren, Y., & Volinsky, C. (2008, December).
 Collaborative filtering for implicit feedback datasets.
 In Data Mining, 2008.
 ICDM'08.
 Eighth IEEE International Conference on (pp. 263-272).
 IEEE.].
-Instead of modeling the rating matrix directly, the numbers (e.g. amount of clicks) describes the strength in observations of user actions.
+Instead of modeling the rating matrix directly, the numbers (e.g. amount of clicks) describe the strength in observations of user actions.
 The model tries to find latent factors that can be used to predict the expected preference of a user for an item.

 <br/>